easy-rpa/openframework/packages/database/README.md

 ### Other Examples

-Please refer to [Excel Examples](../../examples#database) to see more examples of using this library.
+Please refer to [Database Examples](../../examples#database) to see more examples of using this library.